 Well, so what?
-Why does knowing this matter?
-Knowing the Bible’s story helps one make sense of the Bible’s texts, God’s good news, and our stories.
-In its light, we can make sense of what God wants us to know about what he has done, is doing, and will do, and how we should live.
+Knowing the Bible’s overarching story helps us understand the Bible’s books, God’s good news, and our own stories.
+In its light, we can understand what God wants us to know about his universe, what he has done, is doing, and will do, and how we should live.

-Roberts quotes Psalm 95:3-7, in which, in poetic form, we learn that the Ultimate Being is both creator and King, and that man’s highest purpose and peace are found in devotion to Him.
+Roberts quotes Psalm 95:3-7, which reveals that the Ultimate Being is both creator and King, and that man finds purpose and peace in devotion to Him.

 “For the Lord is a great God, and a great King above all gods.
 In his hand are the depths of the earth; the heights of the mountains are his also.
 The sea is his, for he made it, and his hands formed the dry land.
 Oh come, let us worship and bow down; let us kneel before the Lord, our Maker!
 For he is our God, and we are the people of his pasture, and the sheep of his hand.”